Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description uses a specific verb 'Extract' and resource 'transcript', immediately stating the tool's function.
-It distinguishes from sibling 'analyze_video' by noting it's faster when only the transcript is needed.
+The description starts with 'Extract only the transcript from a video URL,' using a specific verb and resource.
+It distinguishes itself from the sibling tool 'analyze_video' by noting it is faster when only the transcript is needed, making the purpose clear and differentiating it from alternatives.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.